Brexit turns dirty -- is Theresa May ready?

 EU sources also suggested that the German Chancellor herself is not pleased at being dragged into the row by featuring so prominently in the leaked account.
 Fingers were being pointed at Martin Selmayr, Juncker's bruising chief of staff, as being behind the leak.

 The account may undermine the trust between the two sides, but it served a useful purpose, according to Fabian Zuleeg, chief executive of the Brussels-based European Policy Centre.
-He said: "I think it was entirely to highlight how apart far the positions are between the two sides and that there is still a lot of disillusion on the British side.
+He said: "I think it was entirely to highlight how far apart the positions are between the two sides and that there is still a lot of disillusion on the British side.

 "We don't know for sure who leaked, but ... one of the comments from Juncker that she is in a 'different galaxy' was an attempt to express how difficult those negotiations will be."